-Virus-specific IgM and neutralizing antibodies are typically present after the first four days of illness and may be detectable for up to 12 weeks1.
-Combined with patient demography and clinical findings, detection of IgM antibodies to Zika virus provides an essential tool for diagnosing and following up an acute or recent infection.
+Virus-specific IgM and neutralizing antibodies are typically present within the first week of illness and may be detectable for up to 12 weeks.1 Combined with patient demography and clinical findings, detection of IgM antibodies to Zika virus provides an essential tool for diagnosing and following up an acute or recent infection.

-Leveraging over 40 years of infectious disease immunoassay development DiaSorin has been able to develop a first-of-its-kind assay for Zika virus IgM detection.
-Using the proven LIAISON® XL platform along with an innovative assay format, utilizing the Zika NS1 antigen, an assay was developed that yields results in as little as 51 minutes.
-This format also allows for the LIAISON® XL Zika Capture IgM assay to have limited cross reactivity to other common flaviviruses such as Dengue and West Nile Virus.
+Leveraging over 40 years of infectious disease immunoassay development, DiaSorin has been able to develop a first-of-its-kind assay for Zika virus IgM detection.
+Using the proven LIAISON® XL platform along with an innovative assay format utilizing the Zika NS1 antigen, the LIAISON® XL Zika Capture IgM II assay yields results in as little as 51 minutes and has limited cross reactivity to other common flaviviruses such as Dengue and West Nile Virus.

 SEE US VERSION HERE

 - Rasmussen, Sonja; Jamieson, Denise; Honein, Margaret; Petersen, Lyle.
 (2016).
 Zika Virus and Birth Defects – Reviewing the Evidence for Causality.
 NEJM.
 374:1981-1987

 - Honein, Margaret A. et al. (2017).
 Birth Defects Among Fetuses and Infants of US Women with Evidence of Possible Zika Virus Infection During Pregnancy.
 JAMA.
 317(1):59-68